 With experience comes insight

 A holistic approach is needed in operating and maintaining solar projects in order to deliver the highest plant efficiency.
 There must be dedicated teams to conduct regular plant performance, recommend preventive and corrective maintenance, and optimise plant yield.
 They must integrate proven state-of-the-art and best-in-class digital tools and tracks to analyse real-time data in order to improve preventive maintenance and plant performance.

-Following the above approach, Sterling and Wilson Solar consistently surpasses performance guaranteed to its customers.
+Following the above approach, Sterling and Wilson Renewable Energy consistently surpasses performance guaranteed to its customers.
 Our average availability is 99.7% in most O&M plants – higher than the current norm of 99.5%.
 Our internationally certified mobile module testing lab facilitates efficient testing of modules at plant sites, while our state-of-the-art network operations centre gives instant business insights as a value-added service.

 Moving forward, the future appears more exciting as the entire lifecycle of a solar asset gradually converts into a digital blockchain where assets will be sold and purchased on a transparent platform and financial transactions will get streamlined.
 Digitisation will lead to completely automated operations and uberization of manpower in surveillance, module cleaning and remote monitoring for enhanced plant performance.
 As the solar O&M story continues to be on a growth path, cutting-edge technologies have the potential to optimise critical components, stay competitive and revolutionise the solar O&M industry.

 The views and opinions expressed in this article are the author’s own, and do not necessarily reflect those held by pv magazine.